-Term Definition Risk Risk represents the potential inability of infrastructure/facility/ communities/environment to withstand negative effects or benefit from any positive effects of changes in climate.
+Definition Risk represents the potential inability of infrastructure/facility/ communities/environment to withstand negative effects or benefit from any positive effects of changes in climate.
 Risk is a function of the magnitude of the changes in the climate, the sensitivity of an entity to those changes, and their adaptive capacity.
 The potential severity or consequence of the impact and its probability or likelihood of occurrence are both considered when evaluating risk.
 Risk = Consequence × Likelihood.
-Risk Criteria The factors used to categorize risk.
+The factors used to categorize risk.
 Risk criteria include consequence and likelihood and may include confidence and other risk modifiers.
-Surveillance Includes the inspection and monitoring (i.e., collection of qualitative and quantitative observations and data) of activities and infrastructure.
+Includes the inspection and monitoring (i.e., collection of qualitative and quantitative observations and data) of activities and infrastructure.
 Surveillance also includes the timely documentation, analysis, and communication of surveillance results, to inform decision-making and verify whether performance objectives and risk management objectives, including critical controls, are being met (adapted from MAC 2019b).
-Time of Emergence Triggers/Signals For climate change impacts on climate sensitive components of a mine, triggers arise when a mine component has reached its threshold where it can either fail or be damaged.
+For climate change impacts on climate sensitive components of a mine, triggers arise when a mine component has reached its threshold where it can either fail or be damaged.
 Within adaptive management, triggers or time of emergence signals will help to provide decision points identifying how and when management actions are to be taken.
-Vulnerability Vulnerability defines the extent to which a mine infrastructure component is susceptible to, or unable to cope with climate change.
+Vulnerability defines the extent to which a mine infrastructure component is susceptible to, or unable to cope with climate change.
 Vulnerabilities are present when a climate variable can interact with mine infrastructure, and that interaction has the potential to give rise to risk.